FAQs: New debt facilities

 Why has Kenmare replaced US$64 million of old debt with US$150 million of new corporate facilities?

 On 18 December Kenmare drew down part of the new term loan facility to repay the old debt outstanding of US$64 million and meet related transaction costs.
 The remainder of the US$110 million term loan facility will be available to draw for 24 months to the extent required, and the US$40 million Revolving Credit Facility will be available for 35 months.
-We currently do not expect that the full US$150 million will be required to be drawn during the life of the facilities.

 Are the interest rates on the new debt more favourable than on the old debt?

 Yes.
 The old project loan facilities have a slightly lower interest rate for the eight weeks from 18 December 2019, when the new debt facilities were finalised, to 1 February 2020.
 However, from 1 February 2020 onwards the new debt facilities have lower interest rates.
 The interest rates are summarised below:

 - Interest rate until 1 February 2020: 4.75% + LIBOR